bceenaeiklmr/GpGFX/README.md

 1. Ensure you have the latest version of [AutoHotkey v2](https://www.autohotkey.com/download/ahk-v2.zip) installed.
 2. Clone or download this repository.
 3. Visit the example folder and run the files.
-4. There is a standalone file, you can rename it to GpGFX.ahk and use it. (optional)
+4. There is a standalone file; you can rename it to GpGFX.ahk and use it. (optional)

 ## Example